 What do we know about the students who choose to take online courses?

 According to the 2020 Online Education Trends Report by Best Colleges, the following trends have occurred from 2012 until 2016:

 - Career oriented.
 77% of online students enroll in their programs to help them reach career and employment goals.
 56% are employed.

 - Age range is expanding.
 25% reporting a trend toward older (i.e., adult or nontraditional) learners and 20% reporting a trend of younger learners.
 58% are between the ages of 24 and 44.

 - Parenting.
 60% have at least one child.

 - Barriers include tuition and life events.
 The top reported barriers to successful completion of an online program included “paying for higher education while minimizing debt,” “unexpected circumstances or events in my personal life,” and “staying on track with my classes so I could graduate in the planned time frame.”

 Do online college students tend to live near campus?
 How old do they tend to be?
 Do they tend to be working and parenting while enrolled?
 How mobile phone-reliant are they?
-Visit this interactive infographic produced by Learning House, a Wiley brand, and Aslanian Market Research to learn more about online college students.
+Visit this interactive infographic produced by Wiley, to learn more about typical characteristics of online college students.